enoklearn/engineering/exercises/product-life-cycle/pmf-questionnaire.md

 1. Set up a calendar invite with who you intend to interview.
 If you don't know who to talk to, ask your mentor about a good first candidate to connect with and go from there.

 2. Use the following questions and accompanying rationale to help guide your conversation.
-**Tip** - be sure to capture notes during your interview for future reference and for recapping with your mentor.
-Asking for permission to record a remote conversation is possible (ask for consent)
+**Tip** - Be sure to capture notes during your interview for future reference and for recapping with your mentor.
+Also, see if you can ask for permission to record a remote conversation for revisiting later.

 3. From your interview(s), which of the following would most closely describe the step of the journey your business is at on its way to PFM: "Pre Product-Market Fit," "Close to Product-Market Fit," or "Past Product-Market Fit."